ketoelain/portfolio/README.md

 Reseach assistant @ Max Planck Institute for Polymer Research

 ### Projects

+#### Project 1: ENVISION

+##### Description:
+Project ENVISION aimed to transform the existing digital anesthesia documentation tool, Sandman.MD, into an intelligent decision-support system called Sandman.
+IC.
+This system was tailored for monitoring, predicting, and treating COVID-19 patients in Intensive Care Units (ICUs).
+It involved a collaboration between a multidisciplinary public-private consortium and was validated in 13 hospitals across Europe.

+Key Responsibilities:

+-Coordinated the development of Sandman.IC to meet the requirements of medical partners.
+-Collaborated closely with the private sector partner for app development and AI experts for system integration.
+-Managed data collection efforts across clinical partners.
+-Processed, combined, and anonymized heterogeneous datasets from multiple hospitals.
+-Harmonized collected data for training machine learning models.

+Technologies Used:

+-Sandman.MD (digital anesthesia documentation tool) -AI-driven data analytics suite
+-Predictive modeling tools
+-Smart alert functionality

+Achievements:

+-Successfully integrated Sandman.IC into the AI-driven data analytics suite.
+-Validated the system in ICU settings across Europe.
+-Ensured compliance with GDPR and project requirements for data anonymization and harmonization.

+Project Website: ENVISION ICU (formatted URL)

+Additional Information:

+-The project was managed and coordinated by the team at Frankfurt University Hospital.
+-Data was sourced from multiple hospitals for training machine learning models.

 #### 1 Web-based Dashboard on ECMO utilization in Germany: An interactive visualization, analyses, and prediction based on real-life data
 ##### Description: Interractive dashboard to visualise data on ECMO patients in Germany
 ##### Type: Dashboard & data visualisation